-My oldest Averie went through the hitting stage and I swear it lasted a week or two.
+When my oldest went through the hitting stage it lasted barely a few weeks.
 When it happened, when she hit another kid, I was shocked.
 She was about 20 months old and I didn’t even see it coming. she was such a little angel, it really surprised me.

 It was at the child watch at our local gym.
 I went to get her and this other small child was encroaching on her personal space.
-I get it, I like my personal space too, but it’s not the right way to handle it.
-She nonchalantly slaps this other child and the other child got the message-back off.
+She nonchalantly smacks this other child and the other child got the message-back off.

-However, I didn’t want any of my children immediately resulting to hurting another child.
-I began to teach her gentle hands, whenever she became aggressive towards anyone.
+I knew I didn’t want any of my children immediately resulting to hurting another child.
+Makes complete sense right?
+What I did was to teach gentle hands, whenever she became aggressive towards anyone.
 If she felt her personal space wasn’t being respected, we taught her to put her hand up like a stop sign and say “no thank you.”
-This part of raising my daughter was easy peasy and I had that habit licked in about two weeks.
-That is, until her brother entered the world.
+This teaches your child how to set personal space boundaries without hitting.

 In some ways it’s healthy and in their nature for boys to want to wrestle or even fight.
 However, that innate natural desire to physically fight, needs guidance, limits, and boundaries.
 My Son began the hitting stage several months ago and when he did, it caused my five year old to regress.
 I’ve had to pull out all the stops.

-I draw these hearts on all our hands to provide a visual cue for both of our children.
+By drawing these hearts on all our hands it provide a visual reminder for what are hands are for.
 A heart represents love and we all love each other.
 Whenever either children try to hit each other or even us, I redirect them to our heart hands.

 In our time in we read this book: